A season of Portraiture

-This show at Watts Gallery, Guildford, features actors, comedians, musicians, dancers, models, playwrights and burlesque artistes by current members of the Royal Society of Portrait Painters.
+Following a very successful launch at Watts Gallery, Guildford, this exhibition has been invited to show at the West End.
+It features actors, comedians, musicians, dancers, models, playwrights and burlesque artistes by current members of the Royal Society of Portrait Painters.

 The President of the Royal Society of Portrait Painters, Richard Foster, says “The Society is delighted to be showing at Watts Gallery at the same time as Sir William Orpen, one of our Past Presidents “In my father’s house there are many mansions”.
 Portrait painting is not an exact science and no one painter or painting will tick every box…indeed it is inevitable that excellence in one way will preclude excellence in another.”